-Jean was the expert presenter on the BBC1 series “B&B The Best.”
-She was on board to give expert advice to other B&B owners up and down the country.
-Jean also appeared as head teacher in the ITV1 hit series “Ladette to Lady.”
-Finishing school, Darlington Hall was set up for the series where ordinary girls were taught grooming, manners, posture and etiquette in order to turn them into `young ladies.`
+Jean was the expert presenter on the BBC1 series “B&B The Best” Where she sat on the board to give expert advice to other B&B owners up and down the country.
+Jean also appeared as head teacher in the ITV1 hit series “Ladette to Lady”.
+This was filmed at a finishing school at Darlington Hall which was especially set up for the series and Jean taught ordinary girls manners, posture, dress and etiquette in order to turn them into `young ladies.`

-She has taught many well known models, actresses and media people including Esther Rantzen, Lesley Joseph, Henry Kelly, Lorraine Kelly, Bonnie Tyler plus the Wimbledon Football Team… to name but a few!
+She has taught many private clients who include Royal family members and leading business people and politicians from around the world.
+She has also coached a number of well known models, actresses and media people including British TV stars Esther Rantzen, Lesley Joseph, Henry Kelly, Lorraine Kelly, Bonnie Tyler plus the Wimbledon Football Team… to name but a few!

-Jean features for national and regional radio including `live` link-ups on a regular basis.
+Jean is regularly asked to contribute to news features for national and regional radio including `live` link-ups on a regular basis.

-Involved in the daily teaching of etiquette and posture, deportment and make-up with her client base in her studio workplace, Jean Broke Smith is a true professional in every sense of the word.
+Still involved in the daily teaching of etiquette and posture, deportment and make-up with her client base in her studio workplace, Jean is a true professional in every sense of the word.